FAMU-FSU-IME/IISE-Co-learning/README.md

 ![image](https://user-images.githubusercontent.com/105607708/168645847-e6ca692e-465c-4e8e-8e44-9c8cf2c755d9.png)

-### Note: Change different g-code in the code is allowalbe, but the user must manully change the following parameters as well.
+### Note: Change different g-code in the code is allowalbe, but the user must manully change the following parameters in the code as well.
 Such as...

 training_list = [0,1,2,3,4,5,6,7] # index of the training sampels, I selected 8 samples (0-7) for the training data, 8 for the prediction.